 Instructor, High School Careers in Medicine Workshop; Miller School of Medicine, University of Miami (Introduction to Physiology high school course, 2013)

 As a Ph.D. student at Indiana University, I have mentored three undergraduate students conducting independent research projects in the Demas lab.
 Two of my undergraduate students, Desirée Nieves Canabal and Ayley Shortridge, completed independent research projects as part of the Research Experience for Undergraduates (REU) program in Animal Behavior, which is offered through Indiana University’s Center for the Integrative Study of Animal Behavior.
-In addition, my student Clarissa Ren completed an independent research project and a senior honors thesis during her time as an undergraduate research assistant in the Demas lab.
+In addition, my undergraduate student Clarissa Ren completed an independent research project and a senior honors thesis during her time as a research assistant in the Demas lab.

 Indiana University Undergraduate Students Mentored